dylan2554/sable/README.md

 my own PC — no external data and no pretrained weights.

-I'm releasing it to show what one person and a current AI model can build together in a few days: a chess engine going from non-existent to ~2965 Elo in under a week.
+I'm releasing it to show what one person and a current AI model can build together in a few days: a chess engine going from non-existent to ~3200 CCRL (estimated) in under a week.

 ## License